If you’ve got a job and can afford a home loan, why won’t the banks help you?

 The secret to getting a lender to accept your income as true and correct is to apply with a lender that views your situation in a favourable light.

-Providing the best possible combination of documents will also help to ensure that they assess you on a high income.
+Providing the best possible combination of documents will also help to ensure that they assess you as earning a strong income.

-If your payslips show a low income because there has been no overtime in the last few weeks, then provide your group certificate and a letter from your employer instead!
+For example, if your payslips show a low income because you’ve done no overtime in the last few weeks, provide your group certificate and a letter from your employer instead!

 With our expertise, we can help you compare the loans offered by those lenders and get back to you with two or three loans with the most competitive interest rates and fees!